gsperka/soundmaps/README.md

 Soundmap
 =========

-Application that allows you to upload and listen to sounds from across the globe.
+This is a rails app that allows you to upload and listen to sounds from across the globe.

 Getting Started
 ===============